 English is taught in blocks of work relating to different genre of writing.
 Grammar, spelling, phonics, handwriting and reading comprehension are taught either as part of the literacy lesson or as separate sessions throughout the day, depending on the age and ability of the children.
-Reading sessions usually take place in the afternoon and consist of individual, group and whole class reading.
+Reading sessions usually take place in the afternoon and consist of individual, group and whole class reading depending on the year group.
 All children are heard read regularly by an adult.

-In Reception and Key Stage 1, the children are split in to phonic ability groups and have a daily 20/25 minute input each morning.
+In Reception and Year 1, the children are split in to phonic ability groups and Read, Write, Inc is taught.
+Further information is available in the separate subject areas on this website.

 Each week they have spellings to learn at home although in Reception, the literacy homework consists of phonic related activities.